dell/terraform-provider-powerscale/docs/resources/filesystem.md

   # access_control = "0777"
 }
+# After the execution of above resource block, a PowerScale FileSystem(Namespace directory) would have been created at PowerScale array.
+You can also verify the changes made in terraform state file.
 ```
 After the execution of above resource block, a powerscale_filesystem would have been created at PowerScale array